AlistairB/alistairb.github.io/_posts/2020-12-16-why-learn-haskell.md

 When learning a new programming language, it is usually best to choose some language that is very different from your known programming languages.
 For example, if you know Ruby you probably wouldn't get a huge amount out of learning Python, as they are quite similar.

-Haskell is very different from mainstream popular programming languages in a few ways.
+Haskell is very different from mainstream popular programming languages.
+Thus it has a lot to teach to developers who have mainly learnt mainstream languages.

 <img class="center-image" width="400" src="https://i.imgflip.com/53jqnd.jpg" alt="Haskell meme"/>

+How is it different?

 ### Functional Programming